sean-parent/notebook/tools/docker-tools/README.md

 docker run --mount type=bind,source="$(pwd)",target=/mnt/host  --tty --interactive --publish 3000-3001:3000 --publish 8888:8888 $VOLUME bash
 ```

-This should leave you at bash prompt that looks like:
+This should leave you at a bash prompt that looks like:

 ```
 app@fc7590a63ba3:~$
 ```

 The hex number is the docker image container ID and may be different.
-Going forward I refer to this as the _docker_ prompt to distinguish it from the _local_ promt.
+Going forward I refer to this as the _docker_ prompt to distinguish it from the _local_ prompt.

 ## Build the documentation site